MicrosoftDocs/connected-spaces/articles/data-privacy.md

 ![Illustration of retail store, Azure cloud service and Power Platorm components.](media/how-connected-spaces-works.jpg "Illustration of retail store, Azure cloud service and Power Platorm components")

-- **Edge device** – A customer-managed Azure Stack Edge Pro (2 GPU) gateway installed in the retail store that runs computer vision AI model(s) to convert video streams from existing or new cameras into inference data.
-The edge device processes video data from the in-store camera locally on the device (at the edge) and uses AI models to draw conclusions from that video footage ("inferences") without identifying individuals to generate inference data.
+- **Edge gateway** – A customer-managed Azure Stack Edge Pro (2 GPU) gateway installed in the retail store that runs computer vision AI model(s) to convert video streams from existing or new cameras into inference data.
+The edge gateway processes video data from the in-store camera locally on the device (at the edge) and uses AI models to draw conclusions from that video footage ("inferences") without identifying individuals to generate inference data.

 - **Connected Spaces cloud service and app** – A  Software-as-a-service (SaaS) cloud service running on Azure and a Connected Spaces web app that provides insights for the retailer.
 The edge device sends the inference data to the Connected Spaces service so that it can be correlated with the retailer’s business data (for example, store business hours, camera zone name) and aggregated to generate actionable insights regarding retail operations.
 Customers can then use the Connected Spaces web app to view the resulting insights data stored in the Connected Spaces service for Shopping analytics, Display effectiveness, and Queue management insights.